TRS-80: Cassette tape drive

 User data was originally stored on cassette tape.
 Radio Shack's model CTR-41 cassette recorder was included with the US$599 package.
+Leininger described the format as similar to one published by Hal Chamberlin; Tandy did not use the Tarbell Cassette Interface because of its much greater hardware cost, Leninger said.

 The software-based cassette tape interface is slow and erratic; Green described it as "crummy ... drives users up the wall", and the first issue of 80 Micro has three articles on how to improve cassette performance.
 It is sensitive to audio volume, and the computer gives only a crude indication as to whether the correct volume was set, via a blinking character on screen while data is loaded.
 To find the correct volume at first use, the load is started and the volume is adjusted until the TRS-80 picked up the data.
 Then it is halted to rewind the tape and restart the load.
 Users were instructed to save multiple copies of a software program file, especially if audio tape cassettes instead of certified data tape was used.
 Automatic gain control or indicator circuits can be constructed to improve the loading process (the owner's manual provides complete circuit diagrams for the whole machine, including the peripheral interfaces, with notes on operation).

 An alternative to using tape was data transmissions from the BBC's Chip Shop programme in the UK, which broadcast software for several different microcomputers over the radio.
 A special program was loaded using the conventional tape interface.
 Then the radio broadcast was connected to the cassette tape interface.
 Tandy eventually replaced the CTR-41 unit with the CTR-80 which had built-in AGC circuitry (and no volume control).
 This helped the situation, but tape operation is still unreliable.

-TRS-80 Model I computers with Level I BASIC read and wrote tapes at 250 baud (about 30 bytes per second); Level II BASIC doubles this to 500 baud (about 60 bytes per second).
-Some programmers wrote machine-language programs that increases the speed to up to 2,000 bits per second without a loss of reliability on their tape recorders.
-With the Model III and improved electronics in the cassette interface, the standard speed increased to 1,500 baud that works quite reliably on most tape recorders.
+TRS-80 Model I computers with Level I BASIC read and write tapes at 250 baud (about 30 bytes per second); Level II BASIC doubles this to 500 baud (about 60 bytes per second).
+Some programmers wrote machine-language programs that increase the speed to up to 2,000 bits per second without a loss of reliability on their tape recorders.
+With the Model III and improved electronics in the cassette interface, the standard speed increased to 1,500 baud which works reliably on most tape recorders.

 For loading and storing data from tape, the CPU creates the sound by switching the output voltage between three states, creating crude sine wave audio.

 The first version of the Model I also has a hardware problem that complicated loading programs from cassette recorders.
 Tandy offered a small board which was installed at a service center to correct the issue.
 The ROMs in later models were modified to correct this.